rtoal/ple/nim/README.md

 # Nim Explorations

+On macOs, `brew install nim`.

-To program with Nim on a Unix system you will need to download `choosenim`, an installer for the language.
-To do so, run the following code in your terminal.
+On Unix systems in general, download `choosenim`, an installer for the language:

 ```
 curl https://nim-lang.org/choosenim/init.sh -sSf | sh